 Contract compliance ensures that that the City is complying with standards regarding nondiscrimination and equal opportunity employment.
-It includes provisions that the City may not discriminate in any programs or services on the basis of race, color, sex, or national origin; must accept applications from women and minorities; must solicit bids for contract work from minority-and-women-owned businesses; and follow fair hiring, retention, and promotion policies.
+It includes provisions that the City may not discriminate in any programs or services on the basis of any protected class; must accept applications from women and minorities; must solicit bids for contract work from minority-and-women-owned businesses; and follow fair hiring, retention, and promotion policies.